Some of the swimming holes on this website may not be suitable for inexperienced swimmers or children, and at different times the risks to even

 In addition to the above checklist, do your own independent safety planning and risk management before you visit your swimming hole.
 Current conditions are often published

 by the managing authority of each swimming hole.
+Here is a list of swimming hole equipment

 If you enjoy the swimming holes on this website, do your best to preserve them for others to enjoy, or to come back to yourself, without